maherani/ecommerce_backend/PROJECT_STATE.md

 ### Immediate

-- Update `PROJECT_STATE.md` and `README.md` in the local Step 23 working tree.
-- Run `git diff --check`.
-- Run the full Pytest suite.
-- Review Step 23 changes.
-- Commit Step 23.
-- Push Step 23 to GitHub.
-- Verify the GitHub Actions result for the new commit.
+- Verify the GitHub Actions result for the Step 23 commit.
+- Confirm the local working tree is synchronized with `main`.
+- Select Step 24 only after repository and CI verification.

 ### Planned Features